IoT Device Management | What Is It & Why We Need It?

 Here’s how the IoT device management process works:

-2. Provisioning: Think of this as setting up your devices to work smoothly with your network.
+Provisioning: Then comes the process of configuring your devices to function properly with your network.

 The key features of IoT device management include: